PepUpStudios/unity-design-extensions/README.md

 ### Core System
 #### [Inventory System](Assets/Core%20Collections/Systems/Inventory/README.md)
 Data is categorized and stored as hash maps which makes retrieving it easy and fast than conventional inventory system.
-Keep in mind, this system designed to deal with large data in your inventory.
+Keep in mind, this system is designed to deal with large data to achieve optimal read and write speeds during runtime.

 #### [Menu System](Assets/Core%20Collections/Systems/Menu/README.md) ```Beta```
 Enables you to easily navigate through your menu pages/popups with transitions and animation (using unity's state machine) of your choice without writing any code.